TechGnosis and the Mystical Life of Information

 The other needed correction is material.
 Myth matters, but so do supply chains, firms, labor markets, energy systems, interface defaults, law, funding, and military procurement.
 Technomysticism explains the dream life of information.
 It does not replace political economy.
 The most serious AI analysis has to hold both: the symbolic charge that recruits people and the institutional machinery that captures the charge.

-The book belongs here because it names a recurring pattern: the machine becomes more than a machine when it reorganizes the conditions under which people encounter reality.
-That is visible in AI companions, answer engines, synthetic media, model-mediated work, digital rituals, online conspiracy, and the old dream that consciousness might finally become portable information.
+The book belongs here because it names a recurring pattern: a device becomes more than a device when it reorganizes the conditions under which people encounter reality.
+That pattern is visible in AI companions, answer engines, synthetic media, model-mediated work, digital rituals, online conspiracy, and the old dream that consciousness might finally become portable information.

-Davis helps readers avoid two bad simplifications.
-The first is secular condescension: treating every spiritual reaction to technology as stupidity.
-The second is technical credulity: treating every feeling of contact, destiny, or transcendence as evidence that the system has crossed a metaphysical threshold.
-The better posture is disciplined interpretation.
-Ask what the interface did, what the user brought to it, what institution benefits, what evidence survives outside the loop, and what forms of ordinary life are being bypassed.
+Davis guards against two opposite errors.
+One is secular condescension, which files every spiritual reaction to technology under stupidity.
+The other is technical credulity, which reads every feeling of contact, destiny, or transcendence as proof that the system has crossed a metaphysical threshold.
+The discipline he models sits between them: ask what the interface actually did, what the user brought to it, which institution profits, what evidence survives outside the loop, and which parts of ordinary life are quietly being routed around.

 Sources